smarc-project/smarc_msgs/README.rst

 The following rules of thumbs holds for all interfaces:

+* Always SI units unless otherwise specified
 * All distances and positions are in meters (m) unless otherwise specified
 * All angles are reported in radians (rad)
+* All speeds are in meters per second (m/s)
+* All temperatures are in degrees celsius (deg C)
+* Conductivity is reported as milli-Siemens per centimeter (mS/cm)
+* Percentages are in the range ``[0, 1]``
+* Depth is always distance below water surface
+* Altitude in the case of control refers to distance above sea floor but may otherwise refer to upwards distance in coordinate system
 * All coordinate systems are right-handed (see `TF`_ for more information)

 As discussed in the `TF`_ section, we are using ENU coordinate systems.
 As this includes angles,